China suspends customs clearance for Tesla Model 3 imports: Caixin

 Tesla has been trying to roll out the Model 3 in China ahead of schedule in a bid to revive sales hit by Sino-U.S. trade tensions.

-Reporting by Yilei Sun and David Stanway; Editing by Kevin Liffey
+Reporting by Yilei Sun and David Stanway; Editing by Kevin Liffey and Susan Fenton